tower1ight/World/0.Sessions and Planning/C.04/C.04 Arc 3 - Into The Woods.md

 			- they get to explore **she will emphasize this**
 			- money, tittle, items, freedoms, land guarantees?
 		- What provisions are they given:
-			- lots of health potions
+			- health potions, consider the starvation you put them through
 - Off on the journey
 	- Gopher like you pop up and make your way onto the staging ground, follanel harvesting equipment scatters the area and research station poe knows, usually bustling with focalist busy bodies lays splayed before, projects begrudgingly abandoned, most notably an entire 50ft stalk sample supported on itside and split in two, revealing a hollow center, hard membrane lining the outside and a slightly softer one on the inside, the two seperated by a smelly gel
 	- semi normal introdution